 Roasted cauliflower is so flavorful!
-And it's an easy recipe too: The florets are tossed with olive oil, garlic, and parmesan, then baked until golden and creamy.
+And it's an easy recipe too: The florets are tossed with olive oil, garlic, and parmesan, then baked until golden.

-Which is why I love making this roasted cauliflower recipe for my family.
-It’s so delicious, and we all love the cheesy topping.
+This is why I love making this roasted cauliflower recipe for my family.
+It's so delicious, and we all love the cheesy topping.
 The cauliflower becomes so wonderfully creamy as it bakes!
 It's a wonderful side dish that goes with so many meals.

 The ingredients you'll need

-You’ll only need a few simple ingredients to make this tasty keto side dish.
+You'll only need a few simple ingredients to make oven-baked cauliflower.
 The exact measurements are included in the recipe card below.
-Here’s an overview of what you’ll need:
+Here's an overview of what you'll need:

 Sea salt and black pepper: Freshly ground black pepper tastes best.